 Call on Our Experience

-Kreindler’s experience covers not only representing victims of accidents in the Gulf of Mexico, on the Great Lakes, in state waters, and on the high seas but litigating case laws including the Jones Act, the Longshore and Harbor Workers’ Compensation Act, general maritime law, and state negligence law.
+Since 1950, our attorneys have served as leading counsel in nearly every major commercial aviation disaster litigation.
+Kreindler’s vast experience covers victims of aircraft accidents and maritime accidents in the Gulf of Mexico, on the Great Lakes, in state waters, and on the high seas.
+Our maritime and boating attorneys litigate case laws, including the Jones Act, the Longshore and Harbor Workers’ Compensation Act, general maritime law, and state negligence law.
 Kreindler is one of the largest and most distinguished maritime accident law firms in the world.
 Our partners have authored numerous highly acclaimed books, articles, and treatises.